The Dental Hygiene Academy of Sleep

 Release Date: February 20, 2023

-The Assessment Phase: Underlying Medical Conditions + Vital Signs
+The Assessment Phase Pt 2: Underlying Medical Conditions + Vital Signs

-It is well understood that various comorbidities may result as a component of poor sleep or occluded airway, however, it is critical for the dental practitioner to understand how these modalities manifest in the undiagnosed patient.
-The assessment phase will continue in identifying the interdependent link between underlying medical conditions, their plausibility to airway challenges, and how vital signs can provide a key marker for identification.
+It is well understood that various comorbidities may result from sleep disorders or occluded airway; however, it is critical for the dental practitioner to understand how these manifest in the undiagnosed patient.
+Part 2 of the assessment phase focuses on identifying the interdependent link between underlying medical conditions, their plausibility to airway challenges, and how vital signs can provide a key marker for identification.

 - Review the co-morbidities that may result as a component of airway obstructive disorders